AriSpiesberger/Allocation_Subspace_Sampling/README.md

 | Asset 3 | 0.06   | 0.10 | 0.60   |
 | Asset 4 | 0.05   | 0.10 | 0.50   |

-Suppose all assets are uncorrelated except for Assets 3 and 4, which have a strong negative covariance of \(-0.8\).
+Suppose all assets are uncorrelated except for Assets 3 and 4, which have a strong negative covariance of -0.8.

 Thus, since Sharpe ratios do not induce a metric space and correlations introduce nontrivial interactions, sampling is tricky and expensive to search over all possible asset combinations would generally be required to find the optimal portfolio.

-In this toy example, the optimal portfolio is to buy \textbf{only} Assets 3 and 4, resulting in a portfolio Sharpe ratio of \textbf{1.72}: far higher than any single asset achieves individually.
+In this toy example, the optimal portfolio is to buy only Assets 3 and 4, resulting in a portfolio Sharpe ratio of 1.72: far higher than any single asset achieves individually.

+This simple example illustrates three key points:

+1) Even perfect knowledge of individual asset Sharpe ratios does not identify the optimal portfolio.
+2) Optimal combinations often rely on hidden structure (such as specific correlations) that are invisible when examining assets in isolation.
+3) As the number of assets grows, optimal portfolios can become increasingly rare and sparse, making naive search methods impractical.

+#### Computational complexity problem
+The evidence above suggests a compelling need for more complete searches over the input space.
+Although sharpe was our selected toy example, there are many situations where one would want to search the space in some sense of completion.
+Furthermore, in our case we have $2^4$ portfolio compositions, however there may be as many as $$2^n$$ compositions for an unconstrained portfolio of n assets, (even in this binary case).
+In realistic portfolio optimization, you would be optimizing in n dimensions a continuous space.
+The reader should be reminded that the amount of atoms in the universe is $$2^{84}$$ or so, so we may easily be able to reach a place where even in parallel a computer cannot simply brute force all calculations.

+We thus claim that under black-box conditions of our function f, with little assumptions, we must create a sampling method that will be able to reveal optimal, or near optimal portfolios, as well as informing our understanding of the distribution around them.